 We look forward to the day when COVID-19 is vanquished.
 Until then, we appreciate your cooperation as we comply with the requirements applicable to senior care facilities.

 We are offering indoor visitation, communal dining and small group activities.
 We also continue to offer window visits and visits through technology, as well as compassionate care visits.

 We are following the Centers for Medicare and Medicaid Services guidance for indoor visitation and community outings for residents who are fully vaccinated and not vaccinated.
 All visitors need to follow the Core Principles of Infection Prevention which include: wearing well-fitting face masks that cover the mouth and nose at all times, staying 6 feet from others (social distancing) when practical, and using good hand hygiene to reduce risk of infection.
-Thank you for your cooperation with these new standards.
+Thank you for your cooperation with these measures.

 Benedictine Living Community-Wahpeton is currently providing coronavirus testing weekly and as needed to residents and employees with symptoms.
 Testing enables us to better protect our residents and staff by identifying those who may be positive, but are not having any symptoms.
 Once identified, we can implement additional infection control measures quickly to better care for those who may be infected.
 We will update our hotline – 701-751-5156 – if our testing identifies any new positive cases.